balena-io/docs/pages/installing/gettingStarted.md

 Once you have made your selections and are 100% sure you are writing to your SD card and nothing else, you can click write and wait for the SD card to be burned.

-Once it is completed, you can carry on setting up your raspberry pi as shown below.
+Once it is completed, you can carry on setting up your device as shown below.

 <!-- ========================== end section =================================   -->